cloud-custodian/cloud-custodian/docs/source/developer/tests.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The `Placebo <http://placebo.readthedocs.io/en/latest/>`_ library is used to
-simulate AWS responses so that tests can run locally, and in a fraction of the
+record and replay AWS responses so that tests can run locally, and in a fraction
-time it would take to interact with live AWS services.
+of the time it would take to interact with live AWS services.

-In order to write a placebo test two helper functions are provided:
+In order to write a placebo test two helper methods are provided:

   - `record_flight_data` - use this when creating the test
   - `replay_flight_data` - use this when the test is completed